awvalenti/fugaescorregadia/logbook.md

 ### Findings
 - Top-level await for an unsettled promise (returning undefined) makes NodeJS exit with error code 13
+- subprocessOutput.on('error') seemed not to work.
+But actually there were no errors reading from stdout.
+The subprocess error was sent to its stderr.
+  - Actually, we need to read from stderr too.
+Added a draft code for that.
+- Running powershell:
+  - Via spawn: 1.3s ~ 1.5s to start playing bgm

 ### Decisions
 - mediaPlayerProcess.kill() was chosen instead of sending a 'stop' command to